G-Geofrey/package_dev/ml/README.rst

 balance_data
 ++++++++++++

-Balance data basing on target column such that the each of the labels within the target classes has the same amount data which is equal to the minimum size of the labels.
+Balance data based on target column such that  each of the labels within the target classes has the same amount of data which is equal to the minimum size of the labels.
 If we pass data that is different from the one used when initiating data_prep, the new dataset should have the same target column name or the name of the new target columns should be passed as well.

 .. code-block:: python